Introduction to Microsoft Teams for admins

 - A OneNote notebook

-- Ties into other Microsoft 365 and Office 365 apps such as Planner and Power BI
+- Ties into other Microsoft 365 apps such as Planner and Power BI

 To customize and extend Teams, add third-party apps using app management tasks.
 With Teams, you can include people from outside your organization by adding them as a guest to a team or channel.
-As part of Microsoft 365 and Office 365, Teams offers a robust development platform so you can build the teamwork hub you need for your organization.
+Teams offers a robust development platform so you can build the teamwork hub you need for your organization.

 For a deep dive into Teams architecture, watch the videos on the Teams Platform Academy.